top of page

 Like most kids my age, I had little money for outdoor gear.
 What I earned by picking pop bottles off the roadway went for a secondhand bike or a Randolph Scott movie.
 My camping outfit was carefully assembled from a ragtag assortment of military surplus and Salvation Army store items.
 I knew only one kid who had equipment that was new.

 One Christmas Dad gave me an all-steel Scout hand axe, which came complete with tooled leather sheath and varnished wood scales.
 For 20 years thereafter I proudly carried it on all my backwoods trips.
 It was my edge for making fires on a rainy day.
-Early on, I decided that those who badmouthed hatchets simply lacked the skills to use them right.
-I still retain that conviction as you’ll read in my books.

 bottom of page